Papahānaumokuākea Marine National Monument: History

-The NWHI once accounted for approximately half of the locally landed bottomfish in Hawaii.
-The NWHI bottomfish fishery was a limited entry fishery, with eight vessels, which were restricted to 60 ft in length.
-The National Marine Fisheries Service published reports attesting to the health of bottomfish stocks.
-Commercial and recreational bottomfish and pelagic fishing were recommended to be continued under a 2004 NOAA draft of protections.

 President George W. Bush and his wife viewed a screening of the documentary film Voyage to Kure in April 2006 at the White House along with its director, Jean-Michel Cousteau.
 Compelled by the film's portrayal of the flora and fauna, on June 15, 2006, Bush moved to quickly to expand protections, signing Proclamation 8031 which designated the waters of the Northwestern Hawaiian Islands a National Monument under the 1906 Antiquities Act.
 Using the Antiquities Act bypassed the normal year of consultations and halted the public input process and came just before the draft environmental impact statement for the proposed Northwestern Hawaiian Islands National Marine Sanctuary was to be published.
 This was the second use by Bush of the Antiquities Act, following the declaration of the African Burial Ground National Monument on Manhattan in February 2006.

 The legislated process for stakeholder involvement in the planning and management of a marine protected area (MPA) had already taken five years of effort, but the abrupt establishment of the NWHI as a National Monument, rather than a Sanctuary, provided immediate and more resilient protection.
 The protection is revocable only by legislation.

+President Bush amended Proclamation 8031 with Proclamation 8112, naming the Monument "Papahānaumokuākea" on February 28, 2007.
+The name is pronounced "Pa-pa-ha-now-mo-ku-ah-kay-uh" and alludes to the Hawaiian creation myth of the Islands.
+The name is composed of four separate Hawaiian words that refer to a singular deity, Papahānaumoku, a goddess and Earth Mother.
+The goddess is often simply referred to as "Papa".
+Within the larger name, "hanau" refers to giving birth, "moku" is translated as "islands", and "akea" refers to the expanse and extent of the islands.
+Hawaiian kumu hula Pualani Kanakaʻole Kanahele translates Papahānaumoku as "the deity of our ancestors who extends to the Northwestern Hawaiian Islands, the great expanse she gave birth to".

+Bush announced his intention to submit the Monument for Particularly Sensitive Sea Area (PSSA) status on May 15, 2007, which would "alert mariners to exercise caution in the ecologically important, sensitive, and hazardous area they are entering".
+In October 2007, the Marine Environmental Protection Committee of the International Maritime Organization designated the Monument as a PSSA.

+Co-trustees submitted an application for the Monument as a proposed candidate for a World Heritage Site in 2007.
+Dirk Kempthorn of the Secretary of the Interior added the Monument to the tentative list of U.S. candidates along with Mount Vernon in early 2008.
+After an internal review period, the Monument was officially nominated to UNESCO in 2009.
+The Monument was finally accepted after undergoing an 18-month review process and inscribed on the World Heritage List in 2010 as "Papahānaumokuākea" at the 34th Session of the World Heritage Committee in Brasília.